 REF: 1.4 Seven Unifying Themes DIF: Apply

 NOTES: Correct = 54%

-152. Liam is reading a magazine article about a new “wonder drug” and finds himself wondering who participated in the study, and what upon what evidence the claims are based.
+152. Liam is reading a magazine article about a new “wonder drug” and finds himself wondering who participated in the study, and upon what evidence the claims are based.
 Liam’s thinking illustrates the idea that